-Definition: Job outsourcing is when U.S. companies hire foreign workers instead of Americans.
-In 2013, U.S. overseas affiliates employed 14 million workers.
-The four industries most affected are technology, call centers, human resources and manufacturing.
-(Source: “Activities of U.S. Multinational Enterprises in 2013,” Bureau of Economic Analysis.)
+Job outsourcing occurs when U.S. companies hire foreign workers instead of Americans.
+In 2019, U.S. overseas affiliates employed 14.6 million workers.
+Four industries that are often affected are technology, call centers, human resources, and manufacturing.

 Job outsourcing helps U.S. companies be more competitive in the global marketplace.
 It allows them to sell to foreign markets with overseas branches.
 They keep labor costs low by hiring in emerging markets with lower standards of living.
 That lowers prices on the goods they ship back to the United States.

 The main negative effect of outsourcing is it increases U.S. unemployment.
-The 14 million outsourced jobs are almost double the 7.5 million unemployed Americans.
-If all those jobs returned, it would be enough to also hire the 5.7 million who are working part-time but would prefer full-time positions.
+Outsourced jobs are often more than the number of unemployed Americans.
+If all those jobs were to return, it would be enough to hire millions who are working part-time but would prefer full-time positions.

-That assumes the jobs could, in fact, return to the United States.
-Many foreign employees are hired to help with local marketing, contacts and language.
+That assumes the jobs could, of course, return successfully to the United States.
+Many foreign employees are hired to help with local marketing, contacts, and language.
 It also assumes the unemployed here have the skills needed for those positions.
 Would American workers be willing to accept the low wages paid to foreign employees?
 If not, American consumers would be forced to pay higher prices.

 Imposing laws to artificially restrict job outsourcing could make U.S. companies less competitive.
 If they are forced to hire expensive U.S. workers, they would raise prices and increase costs for consumers.